lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/11 Point of Interests.md

 - Assume we don’t want to have more than 500 places in a grid so that we can have a faster searching.
 	- So, whenever a grid reaches this limit, we break it down into four grids of equal size and distribute places among them.

-For this approach, we make this aggregation service to
+For this approach, we make the `NearBy Aggregation Service` to store a `QuadTree` in memory for retrieval.

 - **What data-structure can hold this information?**
 	- A tree in which each node has four children.